Dark-Elektron/CavityDesignHub/docs/source/quickstart.rst

   | ``Left BC`` and ``Right BC`` should be set to ``Magnetic Wall En=0``.
 The number
   | of ``Processors`` should be set to ``1``.

-* Click on the play button at the bottom right of the panel to run.
+* | Click on the play button at the bottom right of the panel to run.

+* | Navigate to ``SimulationData/SLANS/TESLA`` to see results.

 The results are written to ``<root>/<project_name>/SimulationData/SLANS/<cavity_name>`` If no name was given, the results are saved to ``<root>/<project_name>/SimulationData/SLANS/Cavity0.
 The quantities that we are interested in could be found in ``qois.json``.
 This file is writen by Python.
-The SLANS written files can be viewed using the corresponding executatble file in ``<root>/CavityDesignHub/exe/SLANS_exe.
+The SLANS written files can be viewed using the corresponding executable file in ``<root>/CavityDesignHub/exe/SLANS_exe.
 The table below shows the files and corresponding executable files to open them.